bchoi13/CyberProjects/OpenVAS Vulnerabilty Management/README.md

    ## Step 4: Install OpenVAS into Linux VM

-1. Open up Terminal in the Ubuntu VM.
+1. Open up Terminal in the Kali VM.
 Ensure your system is up to date.

       ```bash
       sudo apt update && sudo apt upgrade -y